 Perform the following steps the first time you use the RCU.
-Later, if a card is added, removed, or repositioned, you must follow the procedure described in "Step 2: Add or Remove Boards," found later in this chapter.
+Later, if a card is added, removed, or repositioned, you must follow the procedure described in "Step 2: Add or Remove Boards."

 To run the program from a diskette, insert the RCU diskette that you created from the CD into drive A. Then either turn on your computer or reboot it by pressing the <Ctrl><Alt> key combination or the reset button.